Connected Multiomics Walkthrough

 Demo Data

 Demo data that can be used to follow along with this walkthrough is found in the Connected Multiomics Demo Data repository.
-The dataset can be found at /Multiomics-Demo-Data/Methylation/Illumina 5-base-solution.
-This demo data consists of 6 samples, from two phenotype groups.
-In this walkthrough, we outline analysis steps that can be performed to explore the data, identify differentially methylated regions between the two sample groups, and find pathways overrepresented in the differential test result.
+The dataset can be found at /Multiomics-Demo-Data/Methylation/Illumina 5-base-solution/AML-demo-data/.
+This demo data consists of 24 samples, from acute myeloid leukemia (AML) patient cohort.
+Both 5-base DNA methylation data and variants data are available in this demo dataset and were generated using DRAGEN Somatic Tumor-only pipeline.
+In this walkthrough, we outline analysis steps that can be performed to explore the data, identify differentially methylated regions (DMRs) between AML subtypes, and overlay the DMRs with small genomic variants.

 These files are generated from DRAGEN analysis.
-CX_report file is the key output file that contains methylation reads count at single nucleotide level.
+CX_report file is the key output file that contains methylation read counts at single nucleotide level.
 The metrics files and the M-bias file contain QC metrics for reads mapping quality and methylation calling, which will be used to generate visualizations in 5-base Methylation QC task in the Connected Multiomics.
+The VCF file contains small variant data.

-The default 5-base methylation analysis runs a pre-defined pipeline on samples and presents analysis results in visualizations in a data viewer.
+The default 5-base methylation analysis runs a pre-defined pipeline on the data and presents analysis results in visualizations in a data viewer.

 Creating a Default Analysis

-After all 6 samples are added to a study, follow these steps to create a Default analysis in the Connected Multiomics:
+After all 24 samples are added to a study, follow these steps to create a Default analysis in Connected Multiomics:

 • Click on + New Analysis.